 Meetings and Events

 From September 2018, all of the Young Carer sessions will run every week, on Friday during lunch (1.30 - 2.00pm).
 Other events will be advertised here and on the Events Calendar, as they're confirmed.

 At LCA we are aware that some students may well have caring roles at home.
 We believe that all young people should have equal access to education, regardless of what is happening at home.
 When a young person looks after somebody in their family who has a disability, mental or physical ill-health or substance misuse problem(s), they may need a little extra support to help them get the most out of school.

 We aim to understand the issues faced by young carers and to support any student who helps to look after somebody at home.
 For example:

-- We have one member of staff (Miss Swann) who has the responsibility for young carers.
+- We have one member of staff (Mrs Macdonald) who has the responsibility for young carers.
 We will let all new students know who we are and what we can do to help;

 - We can provide students with confidential support and advice in school;